 - The crankshaft or camshaft tone ring is defective.

 - There is bad wiring to the camshaft or crankshaft position sensor.

 - There is a shorted CMP sensor controller solenoid.

-Any one or combination of these issues can lead to a P0017 trouble code.
+Any one or combination of these issues can lead to a code P0017.

-There are a few common symptoms that a mechanic should be looking for when examining this trouble code:
+There are a few common symptoms that a mechanic should be looking for when examining P0017: